aws-samples/amazon-sagemaker-build-train-deploy/README.md

 ### SageMaker Features

-This workshop covers multiple of the new features announced at AWS re\:Invent 2023.
+This workshop covers several new features announced at AWS re\:Invent 2023.
 To learn more about these new features, watch the recording for the breakout session Scale complete ML development with Amazon SageMaker Studio (AIM325):
   * Remote and Step decorators for simple packaging and remote function calling.
   * ModelBuilder for easier packaging, local testing and deployment of models.
   * New SageMaker Studio Experience for Jupyterlab and Code Editor (based on Visual Studio Code - Code OSS).

-Update October 15, 2024: The workshop has been extended to cover the following features
+This workshop also cover the following features:

-* MLflow for Experiments: Allows to utilize open source MLflow for observability through out your iterations.
+* MLflow for Experiments: Utilize MLflow for observability throughout the end-to-end ML process.
-* SageMaker Local Mode: Allows you to run created pipelines also locally using Docker, which makes your development life cycle much faster.
+* SageMaker Local Mode: Run created pipelines locally using Docker to accelerate the development lifecycle.
-* Added Support for multi project isolation, by adding a custom project prefix for all resource like S3 buckets, training job names, inference endpoint names, pipeline names.
+* Support for multi-project isolation by adding a custom project prefix for resources like S3 buckets, training jobs, inference endpoints, and pipelines.

 <a href="https://www.youtube.com/embed/stB-F6jswno?si=20oR_uX5CFLo9ebR">
     <p align="center">